 - The results you want to achieve.

-Your specialised plastic surgeon should know how long the surgery will take by the end of your first screening.
+Your Specialist Plastic Surgeon should know how long the surgery will take by the end of your first screening.
 Any complications during the procedure can make it somewhat longer.

 Are breast reduction incisions visible?